drupaldiversity/diversity-of-the-web/README.md

 * 1,000 Github stars
 * 100 Collaborators

+## WHAT WE NEED RIGHT NOW

+* People to support (tweet, star on github)
+* People interested in helping author (github PRs, issues)
+* Companies with email lists willing to support and promote the survey (when ready)

 ## Survey Participants:
 Anyone who identifies with ‘moving the web forward’ or ‘making the internet’.
 This includes roles like sysadmin, project manager, shop owner, designer, UX,